magnetar-io/strange_matter_specification/README.md

 **The header specifies the component, who created it, what kind of serialization and structure you'll find in the payload, versions ... etc.**

-**This is contained in the payload is up to the body that creates the components.
+**What is contained in the payload is up to the body that creates the components.
 This can be a standards body or a company.
 The requirement is that its well defined and not generic.**

 ![](https://github.com/magnetar-io/strange_matter_specification/blob/main/media/payload_header.svg)